travis-ci/docs-travis-ci-com/docs/user/ci-environment.md

 Every Python has a separate virtualenv that comes with `pip` and `distribute` and is activated before running the build.

-Python 2.4 *is not supported* and there are no plans to support it in the future.
+Python 2.4 and Jython *are not supported* and there are no plans to support them in the future.

 ### Preinstalled pip packages